 Second: The public can access the detailed reports on the Internet.

 RCDC category summary results are available on a public website.
 RCDC also produces more detailed funding reports so that the public can see a complete list of projects by title in each category and the associated dollars spent.

-RCDC offers the public, scientists, and the NIH staff a quick and easy way to get a complete list of research projects funded in 229 specific research areas, diseases, or conditions.
+RCDC offers the public, scientists, and the NIH staff a quick and easy way to get a complete list of research projects funded in more than 280 specific research areas, diseases, or conditions.